How to make money on TikTok in 2026

 Community interaction matters more than follower count.
 A small but active crowd beats a huge silent one every time.

-The TikTok affiliate program is one of the easiest ways for TikTok creators to earn without waiting for brand sponsorships.
+The TikTok affiliate program is one of the easiest ways for TikTok creators to earn money on TikTok without waiting for brand partnerships.
 You basically become a TikTok influencer and get paid when someone buys something through your affiliate link.

 Here’s how it works: